 Every year the legacy of Confucius is celebrated throughout China on the day of the great philosopher’s birth.
 Of all the celebrations, the most famous one takes place in the town of Qufu, Shandong, where Confucius was born.
+Find out more about the Confucius Festival in our blog.

 Who was Confucius?